alastria/isbe-gobernanza-onboarding/README.md

 > Additionally, we can use this verification to check that the organization has an establishment legally
 > recognized in a country of the EU, as the certificate includes the country code.

-## Comparison with onboarding of relying parties in the EUDIW ecosystem
+## Relationship with onboarding of relying parties in the EUDIW ecosystem

-Instead of inventing identifiers which are specific to ISBE, it makes sense to use an approach very similar (if not identical) to the one used in the EUDI Wallet ecosystem for onboarding and registering wallet-relying
-parties: during onboarding we require one or more **identifiers of the organization, as stated in an official record** together with identification data of that official record, expressed as one of the following:
+The system described above is virtually identical to the approach used in the EUDI Wallet ecosystem for onboarding and registering wallet-relying parties: the eIDAS2 regulation specifies that onboarding requires one or more **identifiers of the organization, as stated in an official record** together with identification data of that official record, expressed as one of the following:

--  a value-added tax (‘VAT’) registration number;
+-  **a value-added tax (‘VAT’) registration number (this is the NIF in Spain)**;

 -  an economic operators registration and identification (‘EORI’) number as referred to in Commission Implementing Regulation (EU) No 1352/2013 (1);